 Best Uses: Trail running, hiking, climbing

-There’s hardly a more fitting name for the Marmot Men’s Essence.
-Stripped down to the bare essentials without sacrificing its ability to repel wind and water, this jacket weighs in at just 6.3 ounces making it one of the lightest in the pack.
+There’s hardly a more fitting name for the Marmot Essence.
+This rain jacket strips down to the bare essentials.
+And it does it without sacrificing its ability to repel wind and water.
+Weighing in at 6.3 ounces, it’s one of the lightest in the pack.

-If there was any question who the Essence was designed for, the Angel-Wing Movement, allowing for a full-range of motion, points towards its true masters: active travellers, whether trail runners or hikers.
-Affixed with full 360-degree reflectivity and a helmet-compatible hood, the Marmot Essence even appeals to alpinists in need of a featherweight shell.
+If there was any question who the Essence was designed for, the Angel-Wing Movement answers it.
+The technology allows for a full-range of motion.
+It points the jacket towards its true masters: active travellers.
+Whether trail runners or hikers, this rain gear is a great choice.

-Like some of the other ultralight men’s rain jackets, plummeting temperatures will require some extra layers to stay toasty.
-There are no hand-warming pockets on the Marmot Essence, relying on just one chest pocket with a water-resistant zipper in a bid to keep the jacket as light as possible.
+Like other ultralight men’s rain jackets, plummeting temperatures will require extra layers.
+There are no hand-warming pockets on the Marmot Essence.
+It relies on just one chest pocket with a water-resistant zipper in a bid to keep the jacket as light as possible.

 Weight: 7.2 oz